Special voters facilitation stall opened at IITF's Delhi Pavilion: CEO | Sports-Games

 New Delhi DEO Monica Priyadarshini told PTI that the special booth set up at the Delhi Pavilion has a ''dedicated staff'' deployed to educate visitors about the Voter Helpline app which is the easiest way for any kind of voter-related service.

 The fair was not held in 2020 due to the COVID-19 pandemic.
-It was the second time in history that IITF was not organized.
+It was the second time in the history that IITF was not organised.
 The first time this happened was in 1980.

-Visitors were allowed in the Business Days category, from November 14-18, and for general public days, it will now open from Friday, till November 27.
+Visitors were allowed in Business Days category, from November 14-18, and for general public days it will now open from Friday, till November 27.

-During this exercise, any person who would be 18 years or more on or before January 1, 2022, will be eligible to enroll as a voter.
+During this exercise, any person who would be 18 years or more on or before January 1, 2022 will be eligible to enrol as a voter.
 The final roll will be published on January 5.

 Delhi CEO Office will hold special camps on November 27 and 28 across all polling stations in the city to facilitate enrolment of voters, as part of the special summary revision (SSR) exercise, officials had said on Tuesday.

-According to the draft roll published on November 1, 2021, the total number of electors stands at 1,47,95,949, showing the data shared by the CEO Office.
+According to the draft roll published on November 1, 2021, the total number of electors stand at 1,47,95,949, showed the data shared by the CEO Office.

 There is a decrease in the number of both male and female voters in the draft roll vis-a-vis the one published on January 15, according to the data shared by the Delhi CEO.